Customization

 Insert background

-The blue color tag is used as background by default.
+The blue color tag is used for background by default.

-You may set a different color tag representing the background layers by adjusting the Color tag
+You may set a different color tag by adjusting the Color tag

 option.